 Basic principles of curriculum including, planning, organizing and developing objectives in relation to the individual learner, the school, and the society are discussed.
 Historical developments and recent innovations in school curricula and instruction will be analyzed.
 Needs of multi-cultural students are addressed.
-Taken concurrently with EDUC 2510 and 2130 as part of Professional Term A.
+Taken concurrently with EDUC 2145 and 2130 as part of Professional Term A. Prerequisite: 45 completed credits and a GPA of 2.50.